gmac/schema-stitching-handbook/mutations-and-subscriptions/README.md

 }
 ```

-Note that nothing happens aside from a load spinner appearing to indicate that the client is awaiting data.
-You've now opened a socket connection, and are waiting to receive new `Post` records.
-Switch back to the other GraphQL tab and run the mutation above a few more times.
-Looking back at your subscriptions panel, you should see that the results of those mutations have been pushed to the subscription results feed.

-Again, subscription results are resolved just like any other typed object, so may also merge fields from across services.
-This pushed subscription data includes data from both the Posts and Users service.
+Nothing happens aside from a load spinner appearing&mdash;however you have an open socket connection that is waiting to recieve data.
+Now try running the above mutation a few more times and then check back in on your subscription.
+The subscription will receive a live push of data each time a mutation publishes an update.
+Again, the results of a subscription are resolved just like any other typed object, so may resolve all of the same data as a query&mdash;including data merged from across services.

+Gateway subscription operations proxy a remote service using the `subscriber` function in subschema config.

+### Subscription setup

+To support stitched subscriptions, you need two things:

+1. The gateway server and all subscription-enabled remote servers require a configured WebSocket server.
+See the various server recipes in [graphql-ws](https://github.com/enisdenjo/graphql-ws#recipes).
+In this example, the gateway uses `ApolloServer` which is configured out of the box.

+2. The gateway schema must include a `subscriber` function for subscription-enabled subschemas.
+This function must return an [AsyncIterator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol/asyncIterator), for which there is also a [graphql-ws recipe](https://github.com/enisdenjo/graphql-ws#async-iterator) used in this example.